muziejus/javascripting-english-major/13-bootstrap.md

 In my head, the best way to achieve this is by having the poem on one side of the page, and having the map atop the location information container, which has a navigation bar atop it listing all five locations.
-Bootstrap, luckily, has tools to help us visualize a simple structure like what is in my head
+Bootstrap, luckily, has tools to help us visualize a simple structure like what is in my head.

 </section>
 <section id="bootstrap-grid">